Self-report study: Questionnaires and interviews

 Questionnaires are a type of self-report method which consist of a set of questions usually in a highly structured written form.
 Questionnaires can contain both open questions and closed questions and participants record their own answers.
 Interviews are a type of spoken questionnaire where the interviewer records the responses.
 Interviews can be structured whereby there is a predetermined set of questions or unstructured whereby no questions are decided in advance.

 The main strength of self-report methods are that they are allowing participants to describe their own experiences rather than inferring this from observing participants.
 Questionnaires and interviews are often able to study large samples of people fairly easy and quickly.
 They are able to examine a large number of variables and can ask people to reveal behaviour and feelings which have been experienced in real situations.

-However participants may not respond truthfully, either because they cannot remember or because they wish to present themselves in a socially acceptable manner.
+However, participants may not respond truthfully, either because they cannot remember or because they wish to present themselves in a socially acceptable manner.
 Social desirability bias can be a big problem with self-report measures as participants often answer in a way to portray themselves in a good light.

-Questions are not always clear and we do not know if the respondent has really understood the question we would not be collecting valid data.
+Questions are not always clear and it is not known if respondents have really understood the question; in which case, valid data would not be collected.
 If questionnaires are sent out, say via email or through tutor groups, response rate can be very low.

 Questions can often be leading.
 That is, they may be unwittingly forcing the respondent to give a particular reply.

-Unstructured interviews can be very time consuming and difficult to carry out whereas structured interviews can restrict the respondents’ replies.

-Therefore psychologists often carry out semi-structured interviews which consist of some pre-determined questions and followed up with further questions which allow the respondent to develop their answers.
+Unstructured interviews can be very time consuming and difficult to carry out whereas structured interviews can restrict the respondents' replies.
+Therefore, psychologists often carry out semi-structured interviews which consist of some pre-determined questions and followed up with further questions which allow the respondent to develop their answers.

 Open and closed questions

 Questionnaires and interviews can use open or closed questions or both.

-Closed questions are questions that provide a limited choice (for example, a participant's age or their favorite type of football team), especially if the answer must be taken from a predetermined list.
+Closed questions are questions that provide a limited choice (for example, a participant's age or favorite type of football team), especially if the answer must be taken from a predetermined list.
 Such questions provide quantitative data, which is easy to analyze.
 However, these questions do not allow the participant to give in-depth insights.

 Open questions are those questions that invite the respondent to provide answers in their own words and provide qualitative data.
 Although these types of questions are more difficult to analyze, they can produce more in-depth responses and tell the researcher what the participant actually thinks, rather than being restricted by categories.